Here is my analysis of the Great Britain & Ireland (GB&I) men’s amateur golf rankings as at 4th October 2017 (Quarter 3).

-The table below shows the Golf Bible Combined Amateur Ranking (GBCAR).
-The GBCAR uses the World Amateur Golf Ranking (WGAR) and the Scratch Players World Amateur Ranking (SPWAR) to form a composite ranking based on the average of the two main rankings.
+The table below shows my Golf Bible Combined Amateur Ranking (GBCAR).
+The GBCAR uses the World Amateur Golf Ranking (WAGR) and the Scratch Players World Amateur Ranking (SPWAR) to form a composite ranking based on the average of the two main rankings.

 The orange ‘WAGR v.
 SPWAR’ column shows the difference between each player’s respective rankings.
-There are a number of factors at play here, such as the event points allocation and ageing approach, the event field assessments and the number of events included.
+There are a number of factors at play here, such as each rankings approach to field assessments, points allocation, ageing and the events included.

 Here is a detailed look at the progression over the last 12 months of the Top 30 GB&I players in the SPWAR, my preferred ranking (see Appendix 2 for the reasons why I rarely reference the WAGR outside this page).

-Standouts include Jack DAVIDSON (WAL), Matthew JORDAN (ENG), Jamie STEWART (SCO), Harry ELLIS (ENG), Laird SHEPHERD (ENG), Jake BURNAGE (ENG) and Charlie STRICKLAND (ENG), all of whom have made huge strides forward.
+A number of players have achieved material improvements in their SPWAR’s during 2017.
+Within the top 10 these include Matthew JORDAN (ENG), Harry ELLIS (ENG), Todd CLEMENTS (ENG), Jake BURNAGE (ENG) and Caolan RAFFERTY (IRE), all of whom have made huge strides forward.

 Moving on to the WAGR, here is a summary of the Top 30 GB&I ranked players.

 The lack of any points ageing or amortisation makes the WAGR a less useful ranking in my opinion.
-It also makes it largely irrelevant for selecting in form representative teams.
+Unfortunately at this Quarter end there are also 8 professionals in the ranking (I have not looked beyond the Top 75 GB&I names) which is clearly also unhelpful.

 To finish I have included three Appendices below – one showing my previous Player’s Of The Quarter, another providing some more information on the two main Rankings and finally one showing previous quarterly Combined Ranking spreadsheets.